autarch/intro-to-go-class/README.md

 * Tells you to set your `$GOPATH` environment variable to `$HOME/go` if it's not already set

 Note that you can use a different directory for your `$GOPATH` if you prefer.

+You should also add `$GOPATH/bin` to your path.

+# Reading the Slides on Your System

+If you'd like to be able to run the slides on your own system, you'll need the present tool.
+After you have your `$GOPATH` set up, simply run:

+    go get golang.org/x/tools/cmd/present

+Once this is done, you can run `present` from the directory containing the `intro-to-go.slide`.
+The `present` binary will be installed `$GOPATH/bin`, which you should have added to your `$PATH`.